WowDevTools/Blender-WMO-import-export-scripts/README.md

 # Donation
 The provided software is available completely free of charge, however if you want to support me, here is my PayPal account: https://www.paypal.me/sergeishumakov2015

-Also there is a thing that can speed up the development of Blender addons for me. http://blendermarket.com/products/code-autocomplete/.
-I will also share this purchased script with Miton who is at the moment working on a similar Blender plugin for .M2 models.
-So, by helping me, you can speed up the development of two tools at once.

-Thanks to K.Stranden for making a donation.

 # Currently supported features
 - Geometry editing.
 The script allows the user to edit WMO geometry, UVmaps and create outdoor and indor groups.
 - Material editing.
 The addon supports all features of WoW material system.
 A user is able to create materials, set textures, change used shaders, blending modes, flags etc.